jkl1337/ljkiwi/README.md

 In addition to the expression builder there is a convenience constraints submodule with: `pair_ratio`, `pair`, and `single` to allow efficient construction of the most common simple expression types for GUI layout.

 ## Documentation
-WIP - However the API is fully annotated and will work with lua-language-server.
+The API is fully annotated and will work with lua-language-server.
 Documentation can also be generated with lua-language-server.